-- No headphones, earphones, horns, bells or other sound devices permitted.
+- No headphones, earphones or sound devices permitted.
+Horns and bells are permitted.

 - Riders are required to wear an approved helmet at all times when riding a bicycle, including but not limited to practice sessions, qualifying sessions or while competing on course.
 The helmet must have a chin strap type “retention system”, be properly fastened, be of good fit and in good condition with no alterations and meet either the US DOT helmet standards or the U.S. Consumer Product Safety Commission (CPSC) standard for bicycle helmets.